Michael-R-R/GW2_Tool_Hub/CONTRIBUTING.md

 # How to suggest a feature or enhancement

-Keep in mind when suggesting a feature the philosphy for this project, which is: Useful, applicable, and simple tools.
+Keep in mind when suggesting a feature the philosophy for this project, which is: Useful, applicable, and simple tools.
 This projects entire purpose is to give players an enhanced gaming experience by providing them a tool belt of various tools.

 - Use a clear and descriptive title for the issue to identify the suggestion.
 - Provide a step-by-step description of the suggested enhancement in as many details as possible.